Causal Document-Grounded Dialogue Pre-training: Related Work

 \subsection{Document-Grounded Dialogue}

-Goal-oriented dialogue generation grounded in documents is a challenging and realistic task~\cite{ma2020survey, yu2022survey}.
+Goal-oriented dialogue generation grounded in documents is a challenging and realistic task~\citep{ma2020survey, yu2022survey, zhang2023coarsetofine}.
 Researchers have increasingly utilized documents in a more flexible manner to improve the fluency and informativeness of model-generated responses, including in tasks such as Machine Reading Comprehension, Convention Question Answering, and the focus of this paper, DocGD.
 To support the development of models for these tasks, various datasets have been proposed, including CoQA~\cite{reddy2019coqa}, QuAC~\cite{choi2018quac}, DoQA~\cite{campos2020doqa}, Wizard~\cite{dinan2018wizard}, Doc2dial~\cite{feng2020doc2dial}, MultiDoc2Dial~\cite{feng2021multidoc2dial} and Doc2bot~\cite{fu2022doc2bot}.

 However, the high annotation requirements for document-grounded dialogues have limited the scale of available annotated data.
-To address this issue, \citeauthor{li2020zero}\citeyear{li2020zero} expressed the document knowledge as latent variables and devised a variational approach to achieve zero-resource knowledge-grounded dialogue generation. \citeauthor{zhao2019low}\citeyear{zhao2019low} proposed a disentangled response decoder in order to isolate parameters that depend on knowledge-grounded dialogues to investigate low-resource knowledge-grounded dialogue generation. \citeauthor{li2021knowledge}\citeyear{li2021knowledge} homogenized different sources of knowledge (e.g., dictionaries, or knowledge graphs) into a unified representation to alleviate reliance on a single source.
+To address this issue, \citet{li2020zero} express the document knowledge as latent variables and devise a variational approach to achieve zero-resource knowledge-grounded dialogue generation. \citet{li2021knowledge} homogenize different sources of knowledge (e.g., dictionaries, or knowledge graphs) into a unified representation to alleviate reliance on a single source. \citet{unigdd} develop a prompt-connected multi-task learning to unify DocGD tasks. \citet{zhang2023coarsetofine} propose coarse-to-fine knowledge selection to improve knowledge retrieval among multiple documents.
 These approaches omit pre-training on DocGD and merely initialize the parameters with general language models such as T5~\citep{raffel2020exploring}.
 Thus, how to effectively pre-train the DocGD model is still an open problem.
 In this paper, we give the answer from the perspective of causal inference and demonstrate that causal pre-training is effective in various DocGD settings.